 You also can’t use “restricted words” in a company name.
 Restricted words are inappropriate words or any words that refer to a government agency.
 There’s a list of local stories and more information about naming a company in Michigan’s “Choosing a Business Name” ebook.

 Is your business name taken?

 As you settle on a company name, you may also consider registering the matching domain name.
 If this feels outside of your wheelhouse, ZenBusiness can help you create a domain name.

-You’ll need to register the type of business you selected above.
-If you plan to write an LLC, you’ll submit your formation documents and pay a filing fee.
+Next, register the type of business you selected.
+If you’re forming an LLC, you’ll submit your formation documents and pay a filing fee.
 You’ll renew your status every year by filing an annual report through the Department of Licensing and Regulatory Affairs (LARA).
 You can also refer these tasks to a business formation company.

-Whether your business is in Flint or Ann Arbor, your LLC needs a federal employer identification number (EIN).
+Whether your business is in Flint or Ann Arbor, your LLC needs a federal employer identification number, also known as an employer identification number (EIN).
 This nine-digit number is issued instantly online by the IRS.
 It’s used when you file federal taxes and hire employees, but the state of Michigan will also use it for state taxes.